Satellite Collection Object: How to Use External Files

 2. Select the Basic - Definition page.

-3. Enter 35 deg in the Cone Half Angle: field within the Simple Conic frame.
+3. Enter 35 deg in the Cone Half Angle field within the Simple Conic panel.

 4. Click OK to accept your change and to close the Properties Browser.

-You can associate KaFoV's () field of view to Custom_OrbitElems () Band2_Ka subset.
+You can associate KaFoV's () field of view to the Custom_OrbitElems () Band2_Ka subset.

 2. Select the Basic - Definition page.